 Disclaimer: Your rewards will expire if you don’t use your card for 12 months, so be sure to swipe at lease once a year, or redeem your cash before it expires.

-Borrowers with good or excellent credit scores are likely to get approved for the Citi® Double Cash Card.
+Borrowers with Excellent credit scores are likely to get approved for the Citi® Double Cash Card – 18 month BT offer.
 That means you can still get approved with a few marks on your credit report.
-That’s unusual as rewards cards with a 0% introductory balance transfer offer like the Citi® Double Cash Card are rare for those who lack excellent credit.
+That’s unusual as rewards cards with a 0% introductory balance transfer offer like the Citi® Double Cash Card – 18 month BT offer are rare for those who lack excellent credit.

 Overview of card benefits

-The Citi® Double Cash Card offers the following benefits and protections to cardholders:
+The Citi® Double Cash Card – 18 month BT offer has the following benefits and protections to cardholders: